Strong FC

-The Strong Football Club was a football team based in Girona, Spain, which existed from 1909 until its dissolution in 1916.
+The Strong Football Club was a football team based in Girona, Catalonia, Spain, which existed from 1909 until its dissolution in 1916.
 It was one of the most prominent teams in Girona in the early 1910s.
 In 1916, the club merged with Centre Gironenc to form UD Gerona, which later became Girona FC.

 History

 Strong FC was founded in 1909 by the Surribas brothers, whose father gave the entity a name of English origin, together with some young students from well-off families, including Carles Bellsolà, Salvador Hormeu, and Josep Espona i Puig, with the latter being the son of the professor and mayor of Girona Joaquim Espona i de Nuix, and being elected as the club's first president.
 After two years of lethargy, these students began spreading their love of football with the yellow and blue colors of Strong, playing its first official match on 3 September 1911, against Sport Club Empordanès from Figueres at the Camp de Mart de la Devesa, currently Parc de la Devesa, which ended in a 3–3 draw; the first line-up was formed by Planells; Oliver, Bellsolà; Peña, Surribas, Boada; Coll, Plaja, Hormeu, Saguer and Rosillo.